 For general guidance on designing resilient solutions, see Designing resilient applications for Azure.

-To help you explore the cost of running this scenario, all of the services are pre-configured in the cost calculator examples below.
-To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic.
+To help you explore the cost of running this scenario, all services are preconfigured in the cost calculator examples below.
+Change the appropriate variables to match the expected traffic for your use case.

 |Size||SAPs||VM Type||Storage||Azure Pricing Calculator|